ckullal/academic-kickstart/content/post/202005NSFFunding/index.md

 #   Otherwise, set `slides = ""`.
 slides: ""
 ---
-Our proposal with Prof. Ed.
+**May 2020** Our proposal with Prof. Ed.
 Palermo to the NSF entitled "Super-resolution Photochromic Switchinc for Bicontinuous Nanostructures" has been selected for funding by the Division of Chemistry.